d-krupke/cpsat-primer/README.md

 However, I noticed that decreasing the number of search workers can actually improve the runtime for some problems.
 This indicates that at least selecting the right subsolvers that are best fitted for your problem can be worth a shot.
 For example `max_lp` is probably a waste of resources if you know that your model has a terrible linear relaxation.
-In this context I want to recommend to have a look on some relaxed solutions when dealing difficult problems to get a better understanding of which parts a solver may struggle with.
+In this context I want to recommend to have a look on some relaxed solutions when dealing with difficult problems to get a better understanding of which parts a solver may struggle with (use a linear programming solver, like Gurobi, for this).

 ### Assumptions